sbarbett/test-bind-server/README.md

 # test-bind-server

-Just a simple script that spins up a BIND and nginx server on a newly provisioned server.
+Just a simple script that spins up a BIND and nginx server on a newly provisioned Ubuntu VM.
 For testing purposes.

 ## Usage